 This is changing slowly as more hearing aids on the market feature a direct connection with Android-based phones.
 For instance, the Phonak Marvel introduction in 2018 was the first hearing aid capable of connecting to any smartphone.
 As the only hearing aid of its kind on the market, the Phonak Marvel rapidly grew into a bestseller.
 Since then, the Phonak Marvel has been joined by the ReSound Link Quattro and the Starkey Livio AI as a special class of hearing aid that can connect to just about any phone.

-Advantages of Bluetooth Technology
+Advantages of Bluetooth Hearing Aids